 Sounds stressful, doesn't it?

 But don't worry.
 Take a breath.
 You're not alone.
-Even top performing brands face the challenge of data accumulation and integration.
+Even top performing brands face the challenge of managing data accumulation and integration.

 "There's a lot of data, and it's coming from many sources.
 It's being stored in many different places and formats.
 We're constantly trying to strive to bring it all together."—Pawan Divakarla, Data and Analytics Business Leader at Progressive